easy2use/gearbox-api-docs/endpoints/vehicles.md

   sold: "",                   // boolean, optional, defaults to false
   contractor: "",             // string, optional, must match existing Contractor
   allocation: {
+    status: "",               // string, optional, must match either 'In Service', 'Out of Service - Planned', 'Out of Service - Unplanned', 'Parked', 'Pending' or 'Sold'
     operator: "",             // string, optional, must match an existing Employee
     operator_number: "",      // string, optional, if there are multiple employees with the same name you may use this field to specify your search
     site: "",                 // string, optional, must match an existing Site